A portfolio approach to early-stage venture investment doesn’t really help and probably hurts.

-This graph shows the distribution of returns for a sample of early-stage investments.
-This is UK data, but matches my experience.
 On a percentage basis, most early-stage investments result in the investor losing money.
 The big wins are the very rare exception.

 If we assume no selection bias and a large enough portfolio, then the overall expected return is a little over $2 for every $1 invested.